srobotta/moodle-database-presets/ch-place-names/README.md

 ## Switzerland place names

-This is a preset that makes more sense with the dataset accompanied.
+This is a preset that makes more sense with the accompanied dataset.
 The database provides an SVG map of Switzerland with a list of all towns and villages.
 The handling is very similar to the [Map with OSM and SVG](../map-osm-and-svg) example.
 The differences are: